 Quite competitive.
 For the last four years in a row, our CS major in The Grainger College of Engineering has broken the record for the most freshman applications received by any program in the history of the university.
 The high school GPA and standardized test profile of our most recent freshman class is on the high end of those listed for The Grainger College of Engineering, as a whole.
 Of course, good grades and high test scores, alone, do not guarantee admission to one of our programs.
 Potential applicants should carefully read the university’s Admissions website for more information on what the admissions officers look for from applicants.

-2) Is it easier to be admitted to Mathematics & Computer Science or Statistics & Computer Science or one of the CS + X majors than Computer Science in The Grainger College of Engineering?
+2) Is it easier to be admitted to Mathematics & Computer Science or Statistics & Computer Science or one of the CS + X majors than the Computer Science major in The Grainger College of Engineering?